Best Oculus Quest 2 headphones Android Central 2022

 - Color doesn't match Quest 2

-Best budget Quest 2 earbuds: Orzero Earbuds Compatible for Oculus Quest 2
+Best budget Quest 2 earbuds: Kiwi Design Headphones Compatible for Oculus Quest 2

 Most official Quest 2 headphones can cost a pretty penny in exchange for great performance and a unique cord design.
-But these budget Quest 2 earbuds from Orzero are the exception.
-They cost about a third of the Logitech G333s, with the same different-length cords to ensure the right bud can reach across the headset while the left bud doesn't dangle too much.
+But these budget Quest 2 earbuds from Kiwi are the exception.
+They cost over half of the Logitech G333s, with a long cord to ensure the right bud can reach across the headset while the left bud doesn't dangle too much.

-Originally designed for the Rift S, the Orzero earbuds ship in either black or white.
-With 10mm drivers, 20 Hz-20 kHz frequency, and 96db–100db±2db sensitivity, these won't give you high-quality audio performance but shouldn't be expected to at this price.
-However, quest 2 accessories get expensive, and if you need to reduce audio bleed from your headset but don't want to spend a ton, these are a great way to save some money and improve slightly on the built-in audio.
+The Kiwi headphones ship in either black or white and offer different sized caps, aiding comfort.
+With 10mm drivers, 20 Hz-20 kHz frequency, and 108db±4db sensitivity, these won't give you high-quality audio performance but shouldn't be expected to at this price.
+However, Quest 2 accessories get expensive, and if you need to reduce audio bleed from your headset but don't want to spend a ton, these are a great way to save some money and improve slightly on the built-in audio.

 - Very reasonably priced